 - Closure, which occurs at every session

 - Re-evaluation, which also occurs at every session

 The amount of time the treatment will take depends on a variety of factors, including the severity of the trauma.
 But generally speaking, EMDR provides relief much faster than conventional talk therapy on its own.

 EMDR therapy at WFCM

-Westmont Family Counseling Ministries has professional counselors who are licensed in EMDR through EMDRIA, and have a great deal of experience in using the technique to help clients.
+Westmont Family Counseling Ministries in Johnstown has professional counselors who are licensed in EMDR through EMDRIA, and have a great deal of experience in using the technique to help clients.
 In fact, one of our most seasoned counselors, Frank Colosimo, has been certified in the technique since 1997, when it was still quite new.
 Brad Croyle, a counselor in the middle of his career, has been certified for five years.